twelsh37/twospace/masterplan.md

 - **Quick Actions**: Direct access to common operations
 - **Advanced Reporting & Analytics**: Planned for future implementation, including predictive analytics (e.g., hardware burndown rate) to help with stock management.

+### PDF Export and Reporting

+- **PDF Generation**: All PDF exports (such as Asset Inventory Reports) are generated using [browserless.io](https://www.browserless.io/), a cloud-based headless Chrome service.
+This ensures compatibility with Vercel and serverless environments.
+Puppeteer is no longer used directly in the codebase.

 ## High-Level Technical Stack

 ### Frontend & API